Word

 • The Conversations he has with his Landlord

-He sites in an Easy chair
+He sits in an Easy Chair

 although which one

-And does it really matter
+and does it really matter

 These are the conversations he has with his landlord